Prison Litigation Reform Act

 - Ensure that your complaint for court adequately states claims for relief (this is where a lawyer can help).

-Speak With An Attorney For Free About Your Rights In Prison
+Speak With An Attorney About Your Prison Rights

 Prisoners have fewer rights and protections under the law, but the Constitution still applies within prison walls.
-The PLRA definitely puts extra hurdles in place for prisoners, but there are ways that you can use them to your advantage.
-If you are looking for representation based on a complaint for mistreatment, you may want to seek a free initial review of your case with an attorney specializing in criminal law.
+The Prison Litigation Reform Act definitely puts extra hurdles in place for prisoners, but there are ways that you can use them to your advantage.
+If you're looking for representation based on a complaint for mistreatment, then you'll want to contact an attorney specializing in civil rights as soon as possible..